Teach your own, really?

 There may have been no interest.
 I might have been boring them silly, but they weren’t rude enough to tell me.
 I didn’t have enough time in the group to get to know these kids.
-I only understand my children (and one of them wasn’t interested).
+I only understand my children (and one of them wasn’t interested either).

-Even with my own kids, teaching my own takes some figuring and intentional observing.
-Naturally, I’m motivated.
+Even with my own kids, teaching my own children takes some figuring and intentional observing.
+(And naturally, I’m motivated).